WeOpenML/PandaLM/README.md

 ## **Usage**

-We have uploaded PandaLM-7B to HuggingFace, you can simply initialize the model and tokenizer with:
+We have uploaded PandaLM-7B to Hugging Face, you can simply initialize the model and tokenizer with:

 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM